admartin66/Castellini-Group-Docs/docs/source/rwilogistics/customers.rst

 GP
 ---

-Once a customer in created or updated in GP it will be added to the "customeradd" or customerupdated table in the DynCustom database.
-All records in that table are flagged using the field **"Sent to GP"**, a blank means that record has not been sent to GP
+Once a customer in created or updated in GP it will be added to the customeradd or customerupdated table in the DynCustom database.
+All records in that table are flagged using the field **"Sent to MG"**, a blank means that record has not been sent to MercuryGate.
   .. image:: images/CustomerMaintGP.png